 Number One Attraction: Wynwood Walls

-So it turns out that the distinct area entitled “Wynwood Walls” was still closed when we visited.
+It turns out that the distinct area entitled “Wynwood Walls” was still closed when we visited.
 But the cool thing was we felt like we had the whole neighborhood to ourselves.
-And as we looked up some history about the area we learned that it’s not that old of a concept or area.
-It’s blown up in popularity – and increases every year – since its inception in 2009 by Tony Goldman.

 The mastermind behind Wynwood Walls has since passed away but his family continues to carry on the company’s operations around the world.
-(I have to interrupt myself to note that I’ve seen it written as “Wind Wood Walls” which I can completely understand someone searching if they didn’t know how it’s spelled or they had never seen the neighborhood name of Miami written!)
+(I have to interrupt myself to note that I’ve seen it written as “Wind Wood Walls” once in a while.
+I can completely understand someone searching it as those words if they didn’t know how it’s spelled or they have never seen this Miami neighborhood name written!)

 What started as an idea to allow and encourage artists to cover the walls of old warehouses has grown into a national (maybe even global, since such a huge majority of their artists aren’t even from the US) phenomenon.